MileHacker Logo

 Maximizing Your Food Journey

-Experiment with diverse dishes and dining venues to truly immerse in Port Said's food selections.
+Experiment with diverse dishes and dining venues to truly immerse in Port Said's culinary offerings.

-• Embrace street food for authentic local flavors.
+• Embrace street food for genuine local flavors.

-• Look for menus in the two Arabic and English.
+• Look to see what food is offered in the two Arabic and English.

-• Be open to new culinary tastes and textures.
+• Be open to new tastes and textures.

 • Carry small denominations for street food vendors.